2010 Copenhagen terror plot: Background

 In December the most serious terror operation ever uncovered in Denmark before the 2015 Copenhagen shootings was thwarted by a successful cooperation between security services in Denmark and Sweden.
 Police, accompanied by bomb experts, conducted several raids and detained five men, who were described as militant Islamists.
 Automatic weapons, together with ammunition and silencers, were seized by the police.
 Plastic strips to use as handcuffs were also found.

 The terrorists allegedly plotted to conduct a "Mumbai-style" attack on Jyllands-Posten to avenge the 2005 publishing of the cartoons portraying Muhammad as a terrorist.

 Investigation

 As suspects they had been under surveillance for an extended period of time and the arrests were the result of a long investigation.
-The group travelled to Copenhagen 27 December 2010, Zalouti changed his mind the way to Denmark and returned to Järfälla.
+The group travelled to Copenhagen 27 December 2010, Zalouti changed his mind on the way to Denmark and returned to Järfälla.
 Police arrested the group 28 December 2010 in Copenhagen and Zalouti was arrested on the same day in Sweden.